labsyspharm/cylinter/docs/_includes/dir.md

 Notes:

-* Single-cell data files from a given TMA or set of whole tissue sections will be combined into the `csv/` subdirectory.
+* Single-cell data files from a given TMA or batch of whole tissue sections will be combined into the `csv/` subdirectory.
 * Corresponding multiplex imaging files (i.e. ome.tif files) will be combined in the `tif/` subdirectory.
 * The `markers.csv` file contains metadata about immunomarkers used in the study and must take the following form:.